 Why a CRM Can’t Be an SSoT

-Your CRM is the main hub for sales activity and many other departments may endeavor to store information in your CRM so sales remains informed.
-But there is a lot of critical information that never (and frankly shouldn’t) goes into your CRM.
+Your CRM is the main hub for sales activity, and many other departments may endeavor to store information in your CRM so that sales remain informed.
+But a lot of critical information never (and frankly shouldn’t) goes into your CRM.

-LinkedIn advertising data, paid search data, manufacturing data, and accounting information is typically housed in external systems and (with the exception of accounting data, hopefully) will not be easy to marry up to CRM data without calculations (name/location matching) or enrichment.
+LinkedIn advertising data, paid search data, manufacturing data, and accounting information are typically housed in external systems and (except accounting data, hopefully) will only be easy to marry up to CRM data with calculations (name/location matching) or enrichment.

-Furthermore, attempting to pipe everything into a CRM taxes custom field limits, data storage limits, and API calls–and attempting to unify the data with standard object records will surpass what should be done with something like Salesforce flows.
+Furthermore, attempting to pipe everything into a CRM taxes custom field limits, data storage limits, and API calls–and unifying the data with standard object records will surpass what should be done with something like Salesforce flows.

-Deduplication tools can be bolted onto a CRM (Lean Data, Cloudingo, and a few others come to mind), but when it comes to marrying website activity to CRM standard object records or standardizing job roles from free text title data, you’re unnecessarily taxing your CRM.
+Deduplication tools can be bolted onto a CRM (Lean Data, Cloudingo, and others come to mind).
+Still, when it comes to marrying website activity to CRM standard object records or standardizing job roles from free text title data, you’re unnecessarily taxing your CRM.
 A data lake or data warehouse is made to combine disparate data sources.
 Data can be deduplicated, normalized, and unified more reliably within a data warehouse or data lake and then ported back into your other systems.

-While flows in Salesforce can achieve a lot of great things (even territory routing if you have zero additional budget), it’s not advisable to tax CRM processing limits on something like data normalization or marrying disparate data sources.
+While flows in Salesforce can achieve many great things (even territory routing if you have zero additional budget), taxing CRM processing limits on something like data normalization or marrying disparate data sources is not advisable.
 It’s also not practical to store hundreds of thousands of website interaction records in a CRM.

 The Main Ingredient for a Successful SSoT: Collaboration